-MAHOMET Ali Khan obtains aid of English in punishing certain poli- gars, ii.
+MAHOMET All Khan obtains aid of English in punishing certain poli- gars, ii.
 38. renewed war with Tanjore, country conquered for him by the English, ii.
-30. his opposition to the restoration of Tanjore, ii.
-199. objects to negotiate with the Nizam, proposes to send a vakeel to Basalat Jung, ii.
-216. impoverished by purchasing services of Europeans, his army inefficient and mutinous, ii.
+30. - his opposition to the restoration of Tanjore, i 199. objects to negotiate with the Nizam, proposes t send a vakeel to Basalat Jung, ii.
+216. - impoverished by purchasing services of Euro peans, his army inefficient and mutinous, ii.
 246. death of, ii.
 556. evidence of his perfidious correspondence with Tippoo Sultan found at Seringapatam; examination of, iii.
 131- 136.
 MAHRATTAS, origin and early history of, i.
 56-62, 64-66.
 English aid a prince of that nation in endeavouring to recover throne of Tanjore; results, i.
 79-81. reduce Chunda Sahib, i.
-83. body of, engaged to assist Mahomet Ali, remain inactive about thirty miles from Arcot, during Clive's defence of that place, i.
+83. body of, engaged to assist Mahomet Ali, remain inactive about thirty miles from Arcot, during Clive's defence of that place i.
 107. arrival of at Arcot, attempt to enter the town, have recourse to plunder, fire the houses, and retreat, i.
-108. French; hear of defeat of Kerjean by the British; proceed to congratulate Mahomet Ali, i.
-158. - attack Mysore, advance to Sera; they propose terms to Meer Sahib, terms accepted, fort and district surrendered to; Hyder Ali purchases their retreat, i.
-545. body of, taken into English service; join Col. Smith; failure of attack upon by Hyder Ali, i.
-558. attack Hyder Ali, Mahomet Ali disposed to favour them, ii.
+108. aid Clive against Rajah Sahib, i.
+113, 114. large body of, dispatched from Trichinopoly to join the French; hear of defeat of Kerjean by the British; proceed to congratulate Mahomet Ali, i.
+158. their mode of dealing, i.
+332, note.
+Hyder Ali suffers in contests with, i.
+540. attack Mysore, advance to Scra; they propose terms to Meer Sahib, terms accepted, fort and district surrendered to Hyder Ali purchases their retreat, i.
+545. body of, taken into English service; join Col. Smith failure of attack upon by Hyder Ali, i.
+558. attack Hyder Ali, Mahomet Ali disposed to favour them ii.
 26.